michaelkeeling/SATURN2015-Microservices-Workshop/outcomes/initial-topic-list.md

 10. Large data sets, chatty services
 11. Big data
 12. how big, how small?
-13. How is team size releated?
+13. How is team size related?
 14. Conway's Law
 15. Are microservices sticky?
 Will they still be cool next year?
 In 5 years?
 16. Single responsibility
 17. Versioning
 18. Dependencies
-19. Cloud interwined?
+19. Cloud intertwined?
 PAAS
 20. How do we classify microservices?
 21. What Quality attributes are promoted?
 22. Microservices own their own data vs single shard database